rdustinb/GAPy/README.md

 ***boolean_compare.py*** - A script that allows a designer to efficiently compare the entire bitfield of two equal-width boolean equations.
 For now, the equations must reduce to a single bit.

+***hdl_comments.py*** - A script will count a files comments and calculate the percentage of lines that have comments to total lines in the file.
+All flavors of VHDL files will be scanned and have their metrics output to the terminal.

 ## Motivation

 FPGA development has a lack of automation tools, to say the least.
 I intend to change that.
 This repository will contain a list of functions that will make an FPGA developers coding experience faster and more efficient.